 The ones presented below were chosen to illustrate a variety of subjects, styles, poets and rhyme schemes.

 Among the cowboy poet "family," there are many considered "classic" poets.
 Here is a list of a few of them:

-S. Omar Barker Badger Clark Bruce Kiskaddon Henry Herbert Knibbs Larry McWorter D. J. O'Malley And Prescott's own Gail I. Gardner
+Badger Clark Bruce Kiskaddon (nibbs Larry McWorter D.L.O' S. Omar Barker